 Car Loans Versus Personal Loans

-As the names imply, a personal loan can be taken out for any number of personal expenses—home improvements or a vacation, for example—whereas a car loan can only be taken out to pay for a car.
+As the names imply, personal loans can be taken out for any number of personal expenses—home improvements or a vacation, for example—whereas a car loan can only be taken out to pay for a car.

 In essence, a car loan works much like a mortgage.
 It is paid for in monthly installments and the asset isn’t fully yours until the final payment is made.
 The car is the asset that secures the loan, which means if you default on payments, then the lender could seize your car.
 Because it’s a secured loan, that also means interest rates tend to be different than unsecured loans.
 However, there’s no getting around the fact that the car loan is tied directly to the car.